California Rental Laws – An Overview of Landlord Tenant Rights

 Landlord’s Right to Entry

 As a landlord, you have a right to enter your tenant’s rental property under landlord tenant laws.
-Be that as it may, you have certain obligations that you must abide by when doing so.
-Firstly, you must provide the tenant with a 24-hour advance notice prior to entering.
+Be that as it may, the landlord has certain obligations that they must abide by when doing so.
+Firstly, they must provide the tenants with a 24-hour advance notice prior to entering.

 The only exception to these rules is if there is an emergency.